smile2014/angular2-dynamic-component/README.md

 # angular2-dynamic-component

-The implementation of dynamic component wrapper at Angular2.
+The implementation of dynamic component wrapper at Angular2 (RC5 compatible).

 ## Installation